GlasgowEmbedded/glasgow/docs/manual/src/use/basic.rst

 The ``uart`` applet provides a basic full-duplex UART interface that can operate at virtually any reasonable baudrate, and also supports automatically detecting the baudrate based on frames sent by the remote device.
 The transmit and receive signals can also be easily inverted.

-By running the applet using the ``tty`` mode, you will be delivered a direct pipe to the UART---characters you enter into the terminal will be transmitted by the Glasgow hardware, and characters received by the Glasgow hardware will appear in the terminal.
+By running the applet using the ``tty`` mode, you will be delivered a direct pipe to the UART --- characters you enter into the terminal will be transmitted by the Glasgow hardware, and characters received by the Glasgow hardware will appear in the terminal.

 The baud rate can be set using ``-b 57600``, and automatic baud rate detection can be enabled with ``-a``.
 Although reliable and particularly convenient for devices that change their baud rate as they boot, this detection mechanism is not perfect, and sometimes you may have to set the baud rate manually.